Aharonba/Systems-programming-2-ass-1/README.md

 - `isContainsCycleUtil(Graph &g, size_t src, vector<Color> *colors, vector<int> *parents, vector<int> *path)`: Utility function to recursively check if the graph contains a cycle starting from a given source vertex.
 - `constructCyclePath(vector<int> &path, int start)`: Construct the cycle path from the current traversal path.

-## Usage

-To use this library, include the necessary header files and instantiate the `Graph` and `Algorithms` classes as needed.
-You can then use the provided methods to work with graphs and perform various graph algorithms.